We aim to enhance the quality of learning and teaching throughout the Higher Education economics community.

 - Professor Giuseppe Fontana, University of Leeds

-- Professor Denise Hawkes, University of Greenwich and Royal Economic Society (Chair, Education Committee)
+- Professor Denise Hawkes, Anglia Ruskin University and Royal Economic Society (Chair, Education Committee)

 - Professor Robin Naylor, University of Warwick

 - Professor Cillian Ryan, Nottingham Trent University